Annotation-Efficient Universal Honesty Alignment: Conclusion and Future Work

 In this paper, we propose \ETC, an annotation-efficient two-stage training framework for honesty alignment, and introduce HonestyBench, a large-scale benchmark enabling universal honesty training and comprehensive evaluation.
 Our results demonstrate that \ETC~significantly improves model confidence expression with minimal labeled data, while HonestyBench supports the development of models that excel across diverse tasks.
 This work sets the stage for scalable, high-performance, and data-efficient honesty alignment in real-world AI applications.
+In this paper, we primarily focus on single-turn, text-only, free-form QA tasks.
+Extending EliCal to multi-turn interactions, multimodal settings, and a broader range of task types remains an important direction for future research.